-to admit of a delay till the United States in Congress assembled can be consulted."
+Indians to invade such State, and the danger is so imminent as not to admit of a delay till the United States in Congress assembled can be consulted."

 The upshot was that the states retained virtually unlimited flexibility to engage in defensive land war-even after Congress had been consulted-except for power to strike preemptively at non-Indian enemies.
 Their naval scope was more constricted: They could maintain navies to fight congressionally-declared wars.
-They could issue letters of marque and reprisal only against congressionallydeclared enemies.
-They could launch fleets at any time to suppress pirates, although limited by congressional review.
+They could issue letters of marque and reprisal only against congressionally-declared enemies.
+They could maintain fleets and launch them to suppress pirates, although limited by congressional review.